Austin Attempted Murder Lawyer

 - Third-Degree Felony: A third-degree attempted murder conviction may result in between two to ten years in prison and a fine of up to $10,000.

+Additionally, if charged with attempted murder, it's possible that the individual may see enhancements or additional punishments due to any prior criminal history.
 In addition to the prison sentence and fines that a defendant may be required to pay, there are penalties following release from jail that may occur, such as community service and parole.
+No matter the attempted crime, attempted murder carries serious penalties in TX and should be taken seriously by anyone accused of such an offense.

 Parole is considered a discretionary release of someone from prison and enables the parolee to serve the rest of the prison sentence under what is considered community supervision.
 During parole, the individual will have specific rules and regulations that they must abide by or risk being sent back to prison.
 For example, during parole, an individual will be required to do the following: